Charles Jean d'Hector

 Charles Jean d'Hector, comte d'Hector (22 July 1722, Fontenay-le-Comte, France – 18 August 1808, Reading, Berkshire, United Kingdom) was a French aristocrat and naval officer.
 Losing his father at a young age, he soon entered the French Navy, starting his service during the Seven Years' War, notably at the battle of Quiberon Bay.
 Following that battle he and the chevalier de Ternay saved part of the French fleet which had taken refuge in the Vilaine estuary.
 He was promoted to capitaine de vaisseau then squadron commander at the start of the American Revolutionary War.
 Put in command of Brest and its naval force, he assisted the Naval Minister maréchal de Castries in his plans to reform the fleet.
-He was visited at Brest by the future Tsar Nicholas I and his family and at Cherbourg on an inspection by Louis XVI of France.
+He was visited at Brest by the future Tsar Nicholas I of Russia and his family and at Cherbourg on an inspection by Louis XVI of France.

 He ended his career at the rank of lieutenant general.
 He emigrated to Britain upon the French Revolution and - despite his lack of funds - raised a volunteer regiment known as the Régiment Hector ou Marine Royale.
 This took part in the Quiberon Expedition in 1795.
 He died in exile in England aged 86.